ethereum/ethereum-org-website/src/content/developers/docs/scaling/state-channels/index.md

 - The transaction which triggers the state transition (e.g., Alice sends 5 ETH to Bob)

 State updates in the channel are not broadcasted on-chain as is normally the case when users interact on Mainnet, which aligns with state channels' goal to minimize on-chain footprint.
-So, as long as participants agree on state updates, they are as final as an Ethereum transaction.
-Participants only need to depend on Mainnet's consensus if a dispute comes up.
+As long as participants agree on state updates, they are as final as an Ethereum transaction.
+Participants only need to depend on Mainnet's consensus if a dispute arises.

 ### Closing the channel {#closing-the-channel}